dougeby/IntuneDocs/intune/app-configuration-policies-use-android.md

 [!INCLUDE[azure_preview](./includes/azure_preview.md)]

-Use app configuration policies in Microsoft Intune to supply settings that might be required when users run an Android for Work app.
+Use app configuration policies in Microsoft Intune to supply settings that might be available when users run an Android for Work app.
+Not all apps support app configuration.
+Check with the app’s developer to see whether or not they have built their app to support app configuration policies.

-If users enter these settings incorrectly, this can increase the burden on your help desk and slow the adoption of new apps.

-App configuration policies can help you eliminate these problems by letting you assign these settings to users in a policy before they run the app.
+App configuration policies can help you pre-configure available app settings for your users before they run the app.
 Some Android apps support managed configurations options that you can configure in the Intune console with the [configuration designer](#use-configuration-designer).
-Others can be set by defining  values in the [JSON editor](#use-json-editor).
-Settings are supplied to apps automatically, and users need to take no action.
+Some configuration settings on apps (such as those with Bundle types) cannot be configured with the configuration designer.
+You will need to use the [JSON editor](#use-json-editor) for those values.
+Settings are supplied to apps automatically when the app is installed.

 You do not assign these policies directly to users and devices.
 Instead, you associate a policy with an app, and then assign the app.
-The policy settings will be used whenever the app checks for them (typically, the first time it is run).
+The policy settings is used when the app checks for them, typically the first time it is run).

 ## Use configuration designer